Editing files with File Manager

 - In File Manager, go to the location of the file.
 If you are already previewing the file in a web browser, select Open File Manager.
 For more information, see Opening files and folders in File Manager from a web browser.

-- In File Manager, right-click the file and select Edit.
+- Double-click the file or right-click it and select Edit.

 - Using the application that your device opened, edit the file.